Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 No drama

 I'm always happy to make friends but I will remove you for a number of reasons including lying about your age, constant drama, attention seeking or being inactive for 14 or more days

+Be paient with me, I can become easily distracted and I'm very slow socially so I wont pick up on social Qs all that well